mcinglis/c-style/readme.md

 In fact, [GCC will detect include guards](http://gcc.gnu.org/onlinedocs/cppinternals/Guard-Macros.html), and won't read such files a second time.
 I don't know if other compilers perform this optimization.

-I don't think it's a good idea to require your users include the dependencies of their header files.
+I don't think it's a good idea to require your users include the dependencies of your header files.
 Your header file's dependencies shouldn't really be considered "public".
 It would enforce the rule "don't depend on what your header files include", but it falls apart as soon as header files are using things you don't need, like `FILE` or `bool`.
-Users shouldn't have to care about that.
+Users shouldn't have to care about that if they don't need it themselves.

 So, always write include guards, and make your users' lives easy.